 B. On page 5, writing of John, son of Robert, the author has written that this John was married twice; once to Elizabeth Hallet and secondly to Elizabeth Seaman.
 This is a problem area and is covered in detail in the section on Conflicting Data.

 C. On page 21, "Jane Jackson married Benjamin Arnold, a cousin."
 And on page 15, Benjamin married "Jane Jackson, daughter of Ben & granddaughter of Samuel, son of Edward Jackson".
 But according to my calculations, Jane was Benís sister and daughter of Samuel, who was son of Edward.

 D. Page 83/84 the lineage for Col. Joseph Jackson appears to leave out a generation.
 The Ledger does not mention him except on this page.
 See the data section for this missing generation.

 Other known errors in dates or locations have been corrected in the database.
 So enjoy the Ledger, it may have info not in the database, but always compare info from the Ledger with the database.
 Even with problems, this Ledger has so much connecting data; not only Jacksons, but other related, connecting families, that it is a treasure to find.
 Enjoy digging!

 Table of Contents

 Copyright 2003-2012, all rights reserved.
-This site owned by Janie Jackson Kimble.
-You are welcome to use any of this information for your personal use, but it may NOT be copied, uploaded on any web site, or used for commercial use in any form.
-This page was last updated December 3, 2005. † †
+This page owned by Janie Jackson Kimble.
+You are welcome to use any of this information for your personal use, but it may NOT be copied, uploaded on any web site without permission, or used for commercial use in any form.
+This page was last edited June 6, 2015. † †